 On 18 December 2012, the EU Regulation on Maritime Passenger Rights (1177/2010) enters into force in the UK with immediate effect.
-Regulation 1177/2010 will apply to all ferry services entering and leaving the UK, as well as cruise services which embark from any EU member state (including the UK) and which disembark or make a transit stop at a UK port1.
+Regulation 1177/2010 will apply to all ferry services entering and leaving the UK, as well as cruise services which embark from any EU member state (including the UK) and which disembark or make a transit stop at a UK port.
 From this date, ferry and cruise carriers will be legally obliged to accept on-board disabled persons or persons with reduced mobility who might be accompanied by a recognised assistance dog.

-This guidance sets out how the introduction of EU Regulation 1177/2010 may affect your company's operations in Great Britain if you are not currently approved to carry pets or assistance dogs on your cruise services under the Non-Commercial Movement of Pet Animals Order 2011.
-If your company has services that disembark in Northern Ireland, you should contact the authorities there for further information2.
+This letter sets out how the introduction of EU Regulation 1177/2010 will affect your company's operations in Great Britain if you do not currently carry pets or assistance dogs on your ferry services..If your company has services that disembark in Northern Ireland, you should contact the authorities there for further information.